 Leslie has been a featured guest on Focus on the Family Radio, Family Life Today with Dennis Rainey, Moody Mid-Day Connection and writes a regular column for WHOA Women’s Magazine.
 Internationally, she’s spoken in Canada, Romania, Russia, Hungary, the Philippines, British Virgin Islands and Iraq.

 In 2013, she received the American Association of Christian Counselors Caregiver of the Year Award.

 I’ve been married to the same man for 38 years and we have two grown children, and three grandchildren.

 I hope this gives a little insight into my work, my passion and my personal life.
-If you haven’t already, be sure to sign up for your FREE presentation “Does God Really Want Me to be Happy?” – and subscribe to the blog so you can get weekly Bible-based relationship advice.
+If you haven’t already, be sure to sign up for your FREE presentation ““9 Common Tactics of Manipulators and What You Need to Counter Them”?” – and subscribe to the blog so you can get weekly Bible-based relationship advice.